MuhammedBuyukkinaci/My-Linux-Commands/README.md

 ```

 15) In order to delete a file in a safer way, run first `shred file_name` and then remove it via `rm -rf file_name`. `shred` command creates a binary file which is harder to recover.

+16) `jq` is a command line JSON processor.
+It works on Linux Terminal.
+We can cat a file and use jq to get relevant information from it.